mbaumer/us_hep_funding/docs/_states/OK.md

 [Back to top](#top)
 ## OK-05 -- Rep. Kendra S. Horn (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OK-05)
 ### Committees
-Kendra S. Horn is the #5 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Kendra S. Horn is the #5 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Kendra S. Horn is the #9 Republican on the House Committee on Science, Space, and Technology
+Kendra S. Horn is the #9 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```